sdumetz/node-wayland-client/README.md

 npm install wayland-client
 ```

-If you wish to parse XML protocol files, you will need to install the `xml-js` package or provide your own parser.
+If you wish to parse XML protocol files at runtime, you will need to install the `xml-js` package or provide your own parser.

 Protocol files can also be provided pre-compiled as JSON files.
 See `convert.js` for an example.
+This has the added benefit of generating static typings definitions for this protocol.

 ## Usage

 ### Bind a global

 ```js
 import open_display from "wayland-client";
 const wl_display = await open_display();